eric-lu-VT/hackdartmouth-chrome/README.md

 # sadbird
-A chrome extension reminding you of self-care
+A Chrome extension to gauge the happiness level of Twitter posts.

 ## Inspiration